 import requests import json import csv from time import sleep API_Key = "qwertyuiopasdfghjklzxcvbnm" baseURL = "https://www.googleapis.com/pagespeedonline/v5/runPagespeed?url="

-The API response contains a lot of detailed data, so we only parse the mobile and desktop pagespeed score as numbers in a scale of 100 (similarly to the Pagespeed Insights web page).
+The API response contains a lot of detailed data, so we only parse the mobile and desktop pagespeed score as numbers on a scale of 100 (similarly to the Pagespeed Insights web page).

 def get_pagespeed(API_Key, page_URL, baseURL, strategy): response_url = baseURL+page_URL+'&key='+API_Key+'&strategy='+strategy response = requests.get(response_url) json_data = response.json() lighthouseResult = json_data["lighthouseResult"] categories = lighthouseResult["categories"] performance = categories["performance"] score = performance["score"] return (score*100) sleep(1)

 This is the part of the code where the execution happens.
-We read the list of URLs from the CSV file, and for each row we run the “get_pagespeed” function we defined above.
-Then write the results in a new csv file that has 3 columns: URL, Desktop Pagespeed and Mobile Pagespeed.
+We read the list of URLs from the CSV file, and for each row, we run the “get_pagespeed” function we defined above.
+Then write the results in a new CSV file with 3 columns: URL, Desktop Pagespeed and Mobile Pagespeed.

 myFile = open('url_list.csv','r') outputFile = open('results/pagespeed_results.csv', 'w', newline='') outputWriter = csv.writer(outputFile) reader = csv.reader(myFile) outputWriter.writerow(["URL","Desktop Pagespeed","Mobile Pagespeed"]) for row in reader: url = row if url == "URL": pass else: try: desktop_pagespeed = get_pagespeed(API_Key, url, baseURL, "desktop") mobile_pagespeed = get_pagespeed(API_Key, url, baseURL, "mobile") print (url, desktop_pagespeed, mobile_pagespeed) outputWriter.writerow([url,desktop_pagespeed,mobile_pagespeed]) except: outputWriter.writerow([url, "Error", "Error"]) print('ERROR WITH URL: ', url) myFile.close() outputFile.close()

-If you are looking for an alternative way to do this, that doesn’t involve running Python code on your computer, you can also use Screaming Frog.
-The crawler can use a few different services through their APIs, and pull associated metrics for every page it crawls.
-Keep in mind though that the API functionality is limited to the paid version which comes at £149 per year.
+If you are looking for an alternative way to do this that doesn’t involve running Python code on your computer, you can also use Screaming Frog.
+The crawler can use a few different services through their APIs and pull associated metrics for every page it crawls.
+However, keep in mind that the API functionality is limited to the paid version, which comes at £149 per year.

-If you’d like to run the code, you can simply copy-paste it to your code editor, or download the files from GitHub (to prevent any formatting errors).
+If you’d like to run the code, you can copy-paste it to your code editor or download the files from GitHub to prevent any formatting errors.